olvt-avionics/basics/README.md

 Resources:
 ## ex4 [How to use Coding A Style-Guide]:

-Please read: https://developers.google.com/style to make sure that you read through at least https://developers.google.com/style/highlights and https://developers.google.com/style/api-reference-comments before continuing on to the next exercise.
+Please read: [Google Style Guide](https://developers.google.com/style) to make sure that you read through at least [Google Style Guide](https://developers.google.com/style/highlights) and [Google API Reference Comments](https://developers.google.com/style/api-reference-comments) before continuing on to the next exercise.
 The point of this exercise is to.

 ## ex5 [Testing Code]: